aishwaryaganeshan/21_Days_Aishwarya_Ganeshan/README.md

 # 21_Days_Aishwarya_Ganeshan
 21 Days of Datazen Challenge (Beginner)

- Day 1 6th July - Understood the concepts of different datatyes in Python
+ Day 1: 6th July,2021 - Understood the concepts of different datatypes in Python